ch-var/ch-var/README.md

 More about me
 =============
-For more information, please visit my [website](https://ch-var.github.io) and feel free to contact me!
+For more information, please visit my [website](https://ch-var.github.io).
+I am open to collaborations and research projects.
+If you would like to work together, please feel free to get in touch.

 <br> <br>